What is CBD?

 They are found in several plants, but they are most well known as being found in marijuana and hemp plants.
 There are 113 cannabinoids found in cannabis alone.
 We won’t go into all of those as that would take forever and be pretty boring.
 But, here are a few that you should be familiar with.

 Benefits of CBD

-CBD has many incredible medicinal benefits that are still being discovered.
+New research is still being discovered about CBD everyday.
 While THC does as well, a big thing that is different from the two is that THC causes euphoria and the user to experience a high, while CBD does none of that.
 The term you’ll most likely see next to CBD to describe this is non-psychoactive, while THC is very psychoactive.

-That has made CBD oil such as CBD Vape Oil a popular medicine choice for children and adults who want to be medicated but not stoned.
-Another reason is its incredible range of medicinal benefits.
-CBD is classified as an anti-inflammatory, antidepressant, and an anti-tumoral agent among many other things.
+That has made CBD oil a popular choice for children and adults who want to be medicated but not high.
+Another reason is its incredible potential for healing benefits.
+CBD can be classified as an anti-inflammatory, antidepressant, and an anti-tumoral agent among many other things.

 What is CBD Used to Treat?

 Studies have shown that CBD oil is commonly used to treat many different conditions ranging from pain to epilepsy and many more.
 You can always learn about the new CBD Research here.
 CBD has really only been used for medicine in the last couple of years, so all of the possible uses for it may not have even been discovered yet.
 It’s has lot’s of potential and is changing lives everyday.